smaitra006/dsa-daily-practice/Notes/Prefix_Sum.md

 This is similar to problem 560, but asks for the **longest** subarray length instead of the count.
 We initialize `lenMap[0] = -1` and only store the _first_ occurrence of a prefix sum in the map to maximize the length.

+For minimum size use min in place of max and always update the index in map.

 #### Code

 ```cpp